WebAssembly/spec/proposals/reference-types/Overview.md

     - and `$x : table t'`
     - and `t' <: funcref`

+* In all instructions, table indices can be omitted and default to 0.

 Note:
 - In the binary format, space for the additional table indices is already reserved.
 - For backwards compatibility, all table indices may be omitted in the text format, in which case they default to 0 (for `table.copy`, both indices must be either present or absent).